18 Must-Have Negotiation Skills For Procurement Professionals

 - Prepare cost-benefit analysis reports for the managers to review.

-- Negotiates beneficial procurement contracts to potential vendors and suppliers
+- Negotiates beneficial procurement contracts with potential vendors and suppliers

 - Records the processes and generates monthly supply cost reports